-The main safety functions of the Olkiluoto disposal facility are (1) ensuring the integrity of the containment of the disposed waste i.e. (engineered) containment and (2) maintaining sub-criticality.
-The secondary safety function is the effective limitation of the release of radioactive nuclides (retardation as well as protection from external impacts).
+The safety of the Olkiluoto disposal facility is based on ensuring the integrity of the containment of the disposed waste i.e. (engineered) containment for a long period of time and, in the case this primary barrier becomes defective, effective limitation of the release of radioactive nuclides (retardation as well as protection from external impacts).
+Maintaining sub-criticality also in post-closure conditions is also required.

-Therefore, for long term safety it is vital that such chemical and mechanical conditions are maintained in the bedrock that the safety functions are not jeopardized over a long period of time in a variety of normal and abnormal circumstances.
+For long term safety it is vital that such chemical and mechanical conditions are maintained in the bedrock that the safety functions of the repository are not jeopardized over a long period of time in a variety of normal and abnormal circumstances.

-Construction of ONKALO to the planned disposal depth (c.a. -430m) disturbs the geo-environment and conditions in a variety of ways.
+Construction of ONKALO until the planned disposal depth (c.a. -430m) disturbs the geological environment and conditions in a variety of ways.
 The purpose of STUK's regulatory control of ONKALO construction is primarily to ensure that the design, location, orientation and construction are carried out in such a manner that the geo-environment retains its favourable characteristics and conditions needed for the safety functions.